 The Site Plan adequately meets the Open Space requirements as detailed in the Open Space Applicability section of the Zoning Ordinance.
 A total of approximately 80.1 percent of the Property will be devoted to rural open space which meets the minimum 80 percent of rural open space required.
-These areas as shown in Figure 10 and highlighted in dark green.
 Rural open space will either be conveyed to M-NCPPC for parkland or managed by the future Homeowners Association.
-The Applicant is providing an additional 4.6 percent of open space for recreation and amenities shown in light green in Figure 5.
+The Applicant is providing an additional 4.6 percent of open space for recreation and amenities.